w3c-ccg/vcalm/fixtures/README.md

 # Fixtures

-This folder contains static test fixtures that are hosted by this test suite.
+This folder contains static BitstringStatusList test fixtures referenced by external test-suites.

-## revocationList.json

-Is a Verifiable Credential based revocation list conforming to the [RevocationStatusList2020](https://w3c-ccg.github.io/vc-status-rl-2020/) spec, whereby the credential associated to index 1 is revoked and all other credentials described by the other indexes represented in the list are not revoked.
+All status credentials have the following indexes set to 1 `201` `94023` `57444` and should be used for their respective purposes.